 Since the turn of the 20th century, the amount of forest land in the United States has remained relatively stable (see figure below).

-Forest land has increased by 5 million acres between 1982 and 2015, while farmland usage declined during the same period.3, 4 In addition, in the US, soybeans cannot be grown on highly biodiverse grassland, peatland, wetlands, and primary forest.
+In addition, in the US, soybeans cannot be grown on highly biodiverse grassland, peatland, wetlands, and primary forest.

 Does soybean production affect soil health?

-Soybeans, like other crops grown at large scales have been viewed as having a negative impact on soil health.
+Soybeans, like other crops grown at large scales, have been viewed as having a negative impact on soil health.

 Soil health is becoming a hot topic even outside the agriculture industry.